urwid/urwid/docs/manual/textlayout.rst

 B. ``(column width of space characters to insert, text offset or None)``
 C. ``(column width, text offset, "new text to insert")``

-Tuple A displays a segment of text from the :class:`Text` widget.
+Tuple A displays a segment of text from the :class:`~urwid.widget.Text` widget.
 Column width is explicitly specified because some characters within the text may be zero width or double width.

 Tuple B inserts any number of space characters, and if those characters correspond to an offset within the text, that may be specified.

 Tuple C allows insertion of arbitrary text.
-This could be used for hyphenating split words or any other effect not covered by A or B. The :class:`StandardTextLayout` does not currently use this tuple in its line layouts.
+This could be used for hyphenating split words or any other effect not covered by A or B. The :class:`~urwid.text_layout.StandardTextLayout` does not currently use this tuple in its line layouts.

 `TextLayout reference <http://excess.org/urwid/reference.html#TextLayout>`_